Pelham Divorce Attorney & Pelham Divorce Lawyers

 Contested Divorce Retainers Starting at $1500

 Our Pelham divorce lawyers are currently charging a low flat fee for an uncontested divorce in Shelby County, Alabama.
 As long as one or both of you reside in Pelham, then your divorce will usually be filed in Shelby County.
-If you live in Pelham or the surrounding areas of Helena, Chelsea, Pelham, Calera, Vincent, Montevallo, or Columbiana, then you will likely be filing your divorce in Shelby County.
+If you need a divorce lawyer in Pelham or the surrounding areas of Helena, Chelsea, Calera, Vincent, Montevallo, or Columbiana, then you will likely be filing your divorce in Shelby County.
 Columbiana is the county seat, with the courthouse located in downtown Columbiana.

 - $290 for an uncontested divorce with no minor children.